Pause Our Payments

 An Argument for Loan Cancelation for the Art Institute

-Thanks for arriving here.
-Your participation is important to our movement.
-We are hoping to get the Department of Education to recognize that all borrowers who attended any of The Art Institute schools deserve to have all their loans canceled, and all past payments returned, due to the predatory nature of these loans.
+We are asking the Department of Education to recognize that all borrowers who attended any of The Art Institute schools deserve to have all their loans canceled, and all past payments returned, due to the predatory nature of these loans.

 Here are some FAQs to go over, so everyone is on the same page.